A topic from the subject of Inorganic Chemistry in Chemistry.

 • Elements in which the last electron enters a d orbital.

-• Exhibits variable oxidation states due to the availability of d electrons.
+• Exhibit variable oxidation states due to the availability of d electrons and their relatively similar energies.

 f-Block Elements: